jooby-project/jooby/md/doc/maven-plugin/README.md

 Changes on templates and/or static files (*.html, *.js, *.css) wont restart the application, because they are not compiled/cached it while running on ```application.env = dev```.

-For the time being, you need to use a tool that **compiles your source code**, usually an IDE.
-Otherwise, no changes will be found.
+**NOTE: For the time being, you need to use a tool that compiles your source code, usually an IDE.
+Otherwise, no changes will be found.**

 Is it worth to mention that dynamic reload of classes at runtime is done via {{jboss-modules}}.